Traveling to Japan FAQ

 A JR pass allows you to travel with almost no limitations on the whole JR train network that connects almost all destinations within Japan.
 You can buy a JR pass with a validity of 7 days, 14 days, or 21 days.
 It is a great way to cover long distances in Japan without breaking the bank with Japan’s famously swift, comfortable, and efficient train system.

-*please note that there has been a significant price increase for JR passes since October 2023 and that you will need to take at least 2 long-distance round-trips to get your money’s worth
+Until October 2023*, the price of a JR pass for 7 days was roughly the same price as a round-trip ticket for Tokyo-Kyoto.
+Please note that there has been a significant price increase for JR passes since October 2023 and that you will need to take at least 2 long-distance round-trips to get your money’s worth.

 How does luggage forwarding in Japan work?